Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Preliminaries

-If $\Sigma$ is a class of maps in a topos $\cE$, an algebraic morphism $\phi:\cE\to \cF$ is said to be a {\it $\Sigma$-localization}, or to invert $\Sigma$ {\it universally among algebraic morphisms}, or to be the {\it left-exact localization generated by $\Sigma$}, if it is initial in the category of algebraic morphisms inverting $\Sigma$.
-More precisely, if we denote by $\fun\cE\cG\alg^\Sigma$, the category of algebraic morphisms inverting $\Sigma$, we will say that $\phi:\cE\to \cF$ is a {\it $\Sigma$-localization}, or that it inverts $\Sigma$ {\it universally}, if the induced functor
+If $\Sigma$ is a class of maps in a topos $\cE$, an algebraic morphism $\phi:\cE\to \cF$ is said to be a {\it $\Sigma$-localization in algebraic morphisms}, or to invert $\Sigma$ {\it universally among algebraic morphisms}, or to be the {\it left-exact localization generated by $\Sigma$}, if it is initial in the category of algebraic morphisms inverting $\Sigma$.
+More precisely, if we denote by $\fun\cE\cG\alg^\Sigma$, the category of algebraic morphisms inverting $\Sigma$, we will say that $\phi:\cE\to \cF$ is a {\it $\Sigma$-localization in algebraic morphisms}, or that it inverts $\Sigma$ {\it universally} in algebraic morphisms, if it inverts $\Sigma$ and if the induced functor

 is an equivalence of categories for every topos $\cG$.
 More prosaically, this means that if an algebraic morphism $\gamma:\cE\to \cG$ inverts every map in $\Sigma$, then there exists a unique pair $(\gamma',\alpha)$ where $\gamma':\cF\to \cG$ is an algebraic morphism and $\alpha$ is an isomorphism $\gamma\simeq \gamma'\circ \phi$.
 We shall say that an algebraic morphism $\phi:\cE\to \cF$ is a {\it left-exact localization} if it is the left-exact localization generated by some class $\Sigma\subseteq \cE$ (which we can always take to be the class of all maps inverted by $\phi$).
-Any left-exact reflection is a left-exact localization.
-The converse is true by the special adjoint functor theorem and \cite[Proposition 2.2.1]{ABFJ:HS}.
-If $\Sigma$ is a class of maps in a topos $\cE$, then the codomain of any cocontinuous $\Sigma$-localization $\cE\to \cF$ is unique up to equivalence of categories and we denote this codomain generically by $\cE\Forcing\Sigma\Iso$ (this non-classical notation will be justified in \cref{sec:forcing}).
+Recall from \cref{sec:localizations} that any reflection is a localization in cocontinuous functors.
+The universality property shows immediately that any left-exact reflection is a left-exact localization.
+Since any algebraic morphism has automatically a right adjoint, any left-exact localization is a reflection by \cite[Proposition 2.2.1]{ABFJ:HS}.
+This reflection is always left-exact and this proves that, conversely, any left-exact localization is a left-exact reflection.
+If $\Sigma$ is a class of maps in a topos $\cE$, then the codomain of any left-exact $\Sigma$-localization $\cE\to \cF$ is unique up to equivalence of categories and we denote this codomain generically by $\cE\Forcing\Sigma\Iso$ (this non-classical notation will be justified in \cref{sec:forcing}).